shu251/18Sdiversity_diel/README.md

 R script is broadly sectioned out for each part of data analysis

-*Set-up:*
+*Set-up*
-Import raw OTU table, get sequence run information, update time of day label, manually curate taxonomic group names, and generate Figure S2 (sequence run summary and distribution of OTUs).
+* Import raw OTU table, get sequence run information, update time of day label
+* Manually curate taxonomic group names
+* Generate Figure S2 (sequence run summary and distribution of OTUs)
-Finally, randomly subsample (rarefy) samples in both RNA and DNA libraries so they have the same number of sequences (per sample).
+* Randomly subsample (rarefy) samples in both RNA and DNA libraries so they have the same number of sequences (per sample).

 *Diversity analysis*
 * For Figure 2 in the main text, extract the total number of RNA or DNA OTUs from the subsampled dataset.